revoltchat/revolt.chat/posts/month-in-revolt-august-2024.md

 We have begun migrating our file server from its previous host to Backblaze B2 and we've taken measures to ensure this data can only be ever read by our servers and can't fall into bad actors:

 -   All files uploaded to Revolt (and migrated to B2) are encrypted using a pre-shared key and the aes-256-gcm algorithm.
 This means only Revolt can read files back from B2.
--   All files are additionally encrypted at-rest by Backblaze using SSE-B2.
+-   All files are additionally encrypted at rest by Backblaze using SSE-B2.

 We've also introduced de-duplication within the file service itself which was previously provided by the filesystem and is no longer available.
 As such, uploading the same file twice will mean we will get charged twice, so instead: all uploaded/processed files are hashed and are matched where appropriate to de-duplicate them internally.